josephhu1/PnetPhlix/README.md

 <img width="292" alt="Screenshot 2023-09-20 at 12 07 52 AM" src="https://github.com/josephhu7/PnetPhlix/assets/108597065/048c9846-1623-4114-a594-afde24989fcc">

 Side Note:\
-I didn't upload the the user and movie data due to the huge size of the .txt files
+I didn't upload the the user and movie data due to the huge size of the datasets.